 In 2010, PASE launched our Global Learning Initiative focused on supporting young people as they develop into global citizens through participation in afterschool programs.
 Through this initiative, PASE strengthens the ability of the afterschool community to support global learning with youth, helping them develop the necessary skills and knowledge to access global opportunities, to participate in a global economy, and to become responsible global citizens.

-The PASE Explorers program is supported by The Pinkerton Foundation.
+Our global learning work is funded through general operating support from PASE's Board of Directors and individual donors.
+The PASE Explorers program was supported by The Pinkerton Foundation.
 Past supporters of PASE’s Global Learning Initiative include the Barclays Nets Community Alliance and general operating support provided by PASE’s Board of Directors and generous individual donors.